Coevolution: Mutualism

 Coevolution is the evolution of two or more species which reciprocally affect each other, sometimes creating a mutualistic relationship between the species.
 Such relationships can be of many different types.

 Flowering plants

-Flowers appeared and diversified relatively suddenly in the fossil record, creating what Charles Darwin described as the "abominable mystery" of how they had evolved so quickly; he considered whether coevolution could be the explanation.
+Flowering plants appeared and diversified relatively suddenly in the fossil record, creating what Charles Darwin described as the "abominable mystery" of how flowers had evolved so quickly; he considered whether coevolution could be the explanation.
 He first mentioned coevolution as a possibility in On the Origin of Species, and developed the concept further in Fertilisation of Orchids (1862).